MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/dism/Optimize-AppXProvisionedPackages.md

 PS> Optimize-AppXProvisionedPackages -Path ".\wim\image.wim"
 ```

-This command gets optimizes the total file size of provisioned packages in the image named
+This command optimizes the total file size of provisioned packages in the image named
 *image.wim*.

 ## PARAMETERS